 Think about the space available when planning shower drains for wet rooms, as the drain will need to be positioned in a way which is not directly under foot.
 Ideally, the drain will sit as far away from the bathroom door as possible to minimise the risk of any water escaping.

 4) The waste pipe

 The type of flooring will impact the potential shower drain design, with waste pipes ideally able to fit between floor joists in suspended floors.
-If you are installing within a solid floor or by drilling a hole through joists design a short run.
-This will mean a shorter and shallower distance to drill and install into.
+If you are installing within a solid floor or by drilling a hole through joists, try to design a short run, which will mean a shorter and shallower distance to drill and install into.
 The final installation should provide a minimum fall of 18mm per metre.